dhminch/MinchList/Kali-Build.md

 # Kali Build

 Kali is the de-facto Linux penetration testing distribution.
 It makes it very easy to get up and running so you're not wasting tons of time on prep.
+It is based on Debian.

 ## Install Kali

 [Get Kali](https://www.kali.org/downloads/) - I typically use the 64-bit version.
-The installer is for if you want to install it to media (recommended), but the Live CD is also useful.
+The installer is for if you want to install it to media (recommended), but the Live CD is also useful to just try things out without having to install.
+Xfce is now the default desktop environment (it used to be Gnome) and now a default non-root user is created during installation.

 Use disk encryption with a strong password, especially if this is for any sort of real testing.